 Eating On A Daniel Fast

 I know many of us are trying to shed pounds and eat healthier at the beginning of the new year.
 That's why I thought you'd like this recipe.
 It was something I whipped up in my kitchen recently while following a Daniel fast.

 For the past 3 years, I have joined with others in a 21-day prayer and Daniel fast in the month of January.
 Basically, the fast is a diet of drinking only water and eating fruits and vegetables while abstaining from sugar, bread, dairy, and meat.
 I wasn't going to mention it, but this fast has been too good for me not to tell.

-Some of the results I’ve experienced have been, feeling better overall, clearer thinking, better time management, and the best is a greater sense of God’s presence.
+Some of the results I've experienced have been that I'm feeling better overall with clearer thinking.
+Also, I have better time management, and the best is a greater sense of God's presence along with answered prayers.

 If you'd like another healthy spinach recipe, here is a Creamed Spinach side dish for you.
 It's excellent for Keto dieting or just healthy eating.

 I've enjoyed our time together and hope to hear from you soon.

 "To fall in love with God is the greatest romance, to seek him the greatest adventure, to find him the greatest human achievement."